Most Commented Activities on Golden Carers

 Sample monthly and weekly activity calendars for activity coordinators working in nursing homes.
 I know from experience that when i first started at a rest home I was thrown in the deep end, and I just thought by sharing this it may help out a newbie to develop their activities program.
 This is a wonderful resource to help you plan ahead.
 Thanks to everyone who has shared their calendar.

-Anna is a 79 year old lady suffering from the 2nd stage of dementia.
+Anna is a 79 year old lady living with 2nd stage dementia.
 She seems to understand what staff say but is very slow to respond.
 She is restless most of the day, sitting for only minutes at time...

 Armchair Travel takes people to faraway places without leaving home.
 It provides a sensory experience and the opportunity to learn about exotic lands and important past events in a meaningful manner.
 This is a wonderful activity for seniors living in nursing homes and suitable for people with dementia.